Designing a grocery management tool to reduce stress in meal activities.

 Reflection

-EatWell isn't a completely original or groundbreaking concept—it mixes and matches desirable features from already existing apps and improves upon tedious processes.
-In the search for a completely original concept, I overlooked simpler improvements to the current experience for meals, groceries, and cooking apps.
-I'm interested in returning to the initial goal of improving nutritional understanding to explore creative and innovative learning methods, or focus solely on creating a great user experience for the grocery management aspect of EatWell.
+In the search for an original concept, I overlooked simpler improvements to the current experience for meals, groceries, and cooking apps.
+I'd like to return to the initial goal of improving nutritional understanding to explore creative and innovative learning methods.

-This was the first time I was in charge of a large-ish design project end-to-end.
-As much as I would have liked certain things to have been done differently, it was valuable to see where my strengths and limitations lie.
+This was the first time I was in charge of a large-ish design project end-to-end and managed different moving parts.
+As much as I would have done certain things differently, it was valuable to see where my strengths and limitations lie.